 - Public Accounts Committee: where there is an opposition, the chairperson of the committee is to be nominated by the Leader of the Opposition and the deputy chairperson is to be nominated by the Deputy Leader of the Opposition (in the case of more than one party being in the Opposition).

-The Ulster Unionist Party (UUP) and the Social Democratic and Labour Party (SDLP) became part of the first Official Opposition on 25 May 16 when they declined to nominate one Minister each.
-The Assembly's experience of Official Opposition ended prematurely on 24 January 2017 when the Assembly was dissolved for a 'snap' election following Martin McGuinness' resignation as Deputy First Minister and collapse of the Executve.
+The Ulster Unionist Party (UUP) and the Social Democratic and Labour Party (SDLP) formed the Assembly's first Opposition on 16 May 2016, when they declined, during the D'Hondt proccess, to nominate one Minister each.
+The Assembly's experience of official opposition ended prematurely on 24 January 2017 when the Assembly was dissolved for a 'snap' election following Martin McGuinness MLA's resignation as deputy First Minister, which collapsed the Executve.

 When the Executive was restored in January 2020 and d'Hondt was then applied, the Ulster Unionist Party and Social Democratic and Labour Party accepted the invitation to nominate Ministers, as did all other eligible parties.
 Therefore, no 'Official Opposition' was formed.
 Other, smaller parties, not in the Executive Committee, perform an ‘unofficial opposition’ role, and Committees and individual MLAs contined to play their part in scrutinising the work of Ministers and Departments.

 Following the election of 5 May 2022, the SDLP, althouth no longer entitled to nominate a Minister with only 8 seats, was able - under the new rules - to declare that it would be the official 'Opposition' and that Matthew O'Toole MLA would be leader of the 'Opposition'.
 (NB: If the UUP or another party entitled to be in the Executive decided to opt out to be in the 'Opposition', then the Opposition leadership role would be held by the largest party in the Opposition.